Effects of quenching protocols based on parametric oscillators: Analysis of amplitudes for oscillators with Morse-type square frequencies

 \subsection{Case 3: $D_e, V_\infty>0$}

-The case we consider now is a dual counterpart to Case 2, to which it is linked by a reflection of the $\omega^2$ shape about the horizontal line identified in terms of the asymptotic value $V_\infty$.
-By virtue of this, the case gives rise to dynamical mechanisms rather predictable in the light of arguments expounded in previous two subsection.
-There is however a difference that has to be accounted for: at fixed $V_\infty$ and $D_e$, quite fast initial variations of parametric frequency may happen because of the arbitrarily great differences can be achieved between the maximum and the minimum values attained by the curve $\omega^2$ when $t_s<0$ (i.e. $\omega_0^2$ and $\omega_{min}^2=V_\infty-D_e$).
+We now consider the standard Morse potential with a positive vertical shift, that is (\ref{omega2 gen}) with both $D_e$ and $V_\infty$ positive constants, and such to guaranteeing that also the minimum $\omega_{min}^2$ of $\omega^2$ is positive: $0<D_e<V_\infty$ when $t_s\leq0$, otherwise $0<D_e<V_\infty (2 e^{-t_s/b}- e^{-2t_s/b}) $.
+The case is a dual counterpart to Case 2, to which it is linked by a reflection of the $\omega^2$ shape about the horizontal line identified in terms of the asymptotic value $V_\infty$.
+There is however a difference that has to be accounted for: at fixed $V_\infty$ and $D_e$, quite fast initial variations of parametric frequency may happen when $t_s<0$.
+Indeed, $\omega^2$ starts from an initial value $\omega_0^2$ which, by decreasing $t_s<0$, first keeps itself comparable to the minimum value attained by $\omega^2$ for small $t_s<0$, then approaches the other reference value $\omega_{\infty}^2$, and later can become arbitrarily great.
+Magnitude of oscillations for $\sigma$ is hence expected to not follow an uniform trend while right-translating the curve for $\omega$ from the $t_s=0$ position.

-Having defined $D_e$ as a positive quantity, in the simplest case $t_s=0$ the request $\omega^2(t_0)>0$ turns into $V_\infty>D_e$.
-The increasing of $\omega^2$ from its initial value means that some energy is pumped into the system, and the evolution of quantities of dynamical interest reflects the presence of such basic mechanism.
-When $\underline{t_s=0}$ the function $\sigma$ exhibits an asymptotic oscillating shape that is more and more suppressed as long as the difference $V_\infty-D_e$ increases, the average value also lowering; see Fig. \ref{figure sigma caso 3}.a).
+Let us consider the case $\underline{t_s=0}$.
+The increasing of $\omega^2$ from its initial value $V_\infty-D_e$ means that some energy is pumped into the system, and the evolution of quantities of dynamical interest reflects the presence of such basic mechanism.
+When $\underline{t_s=0}$ the function $\sigma$ exhibits an asymptotic oscillating shape that is more and more suppressed as long as the difference $V_\infty-D_e$ increases, the average values also lowering; see Fig. \ref{figure sigma caso 3}.a).
 Fluctuations are of greater magnitude whenever $V_\infty$ and $D_e$ are comparable.
 This happens because of the higher value of the initial value for $\sigma$ along with the wider gap between the initial minimum and the asymptotic value for $\omega^2$, the latter giving rise to a less adiabatic dynamics.
 For sufficiently great values of $V_\infty$, the curve obtained for $\sigma$ essentially flattens, as consequence of the progressive disappearance of the initial hole and of valuable rate changes for $\omega^2$.